hannep/paine-mactane/_posts/2018-02-06-dr-michael-iturbi.markdown

 #### Instructions:

-Add all ingredients to a mixing glass with ice and stir until chilled.
-Strain into a rocks glass over ice.
-Garnish with lemon peel, twisting it first to express the oils.
+Stir all ingredients over ice.
+Serve in a cordial glass garnished with a brandied cherry at the bottom.
 {% include tags.html %}